Sunwood-ai-labs/HarmonAI_III/docs/README.en.md

 ## 🙏 Acknowledgements

-HarmonAI III has been inspired by many open-source projects.
+HarmonAI III's development has been inspired by many open-source projects.
 We especially thank the developers of AIRA and IRIS.
 Thanks also to Maki.

 ---

-HarmonAI III is an excellent starter kit for achieving an AI-driven development process.
-Let's start developing innovative AI projects based on this template!
+HarmonAI III is an excellent starter kit for realizing an AI-driven development process.
+Start developing innovative AI projects based on this template!